The question comes in many forms.

 If your current volunteers are under appreciated, you’re asking people to jump on board a sinking ship.
 And very few people want to make that leap.

-- Personal handwritten thank you notes like these to recognize individual contributions
+- Personal hand written thank you notes to recognize individual contributions

 - An annual volunteer appreciation event